N-S-H/N-S-H/README.md

 - 👋 Hi, I’m Sriharsha Namilakonda
 - 👀 I’m interested in reading books, travelling, programming (DS Algo, MERN stack, Java), watching and playing Cricket
+- I have graduated from NIT Kurukshetra in 2020, specialized in computer science.
+Since then, I'm working in Lowe's India
 - 💞️ I’m looking to collaborate on full stack development projects
 - 📫 How to reach me
 Mail: sriharsha.namilakonda@gmail.com